What is Probiotic Soda? Defining the Functional Beverage Trend

 While we can all agree that probiotic sodas are more nutritionally valuable than traditional sodas, there are other alternatives to consider.
 Kombucha, a tangy (and often naturally sweetened) tea, is much older than you might think.
 Estimated to be over 5,000 years old,

-Kombucha Enthusiasts anticipate that it was created by accident, when microorganisms looking for a place to colonize happened upon a sugary solution.
+Kombucha is believed to have been created by accident when microorganisms seeking a place to colonize happened upon a sugary solution.
 Compared to probiotic sodas, Kombucha IS fermented and naturally carbonates as a result.

 Several strains can actively grow in kombucha without compromising the mixture's stability, making it a more gut-favorable option (however, strain type and amount will vary depending on the brand).
-Similar to probiotic soda, kombucha tends to be lower in calories, with minimal to no added sugar (varies by brand).
+Similar to probiotic soda, kombucha tends to be lower in calories and has minimal to no added sugar (varies by brand).
 Because of the natural fermentation process, kombucha does contain trace amounts of alcohol.
 According to

 Medical News Today, this percentage of alcohol is actually very low (< 0.5%).
 So low that kombucha is classified as a nonalcoholic beverage.